 .NET offers the programmer many strongly typed data types.
 One of those is the System.Boolean structure which represents a Boolean value.
 System.Boolean, though programmers normally use the bool alias when declaring Boolean variables, have a value of either true or false.
-These two logical values permit the Boolean data type to represent anything that needs… Hankering to read the rest of “C# What Is The System.Boolean Structure?”
+These two logical values permit the Boolean data type to represent anything that needs… Yearning to read the remainder of “C# What Is The System.Boolean Structure?”
 Click this link!

 .NET and C# provides the programmer with the bool (Boolean) data type to represent values that are true or false.
 Any need to represent a two-state mechanism, such as a light switch, can be represented by a bool, e.g. on or off, yes or no, and so on.
-C# bool Type Definition The intrinsic data… Continue reading the remainder of “C# What Is The Bool Data Type.”
+C# bool Type Definition The intrinsic data… Continue reading the rest of “C# What Is The Bool Data Type.”

 The .NET framework provides a built-in method for sorting a portion of an array on the few occasions when you need it.
 Again, it is trivially easy to use, simply specifying the array to sort, the index of the element of where to start sorting from, and the number of elements to sort.
-Bear in… Click this link to continue reading the remainder of “C# Array.Sort Range Of Elements Example.”
+Bear in… Click to continue reading the rest of “C# Array.Sort Range Of Elements Example.”

 All arrays in .NET are derived from the Array base type, making an array a system object.
 The System.Array type is an abstract base type so cannot itself be instantiated.
 But the System.Array base type can be used to obtain a reference to a previously declared array.
 Obtaining a reference to an array is trivial… Click to continue reading the rest of this post